Protecting your identity

 - Consumers will be allowed to report accounts affected by identity theft directly to creditors—in addition to credit reporting agencies—to prevent the spread of erroneous information.

-- Add Kasasa Protect™ to your checking account for affordable and comprehensive fraud protection.
+- Consider opening a Frank's Secure Checking account for affordable and comprehensive fraud protection.

 HOW TO OBTAIN A FREE CREDIT REPORT: